-The outbreak of Covid-19 pandemic is causing significant disturbance and slowdown of economic activities globally.
-The nationwide lockdown ordered by the Government of India has resulted in further slow-down in economic activities and also the business operations of the Company in terms of sales and production.
-The management has considered the possible effects that may result from the pandemic on the recoverability/carrying value of the assets.
-Based on the current indicators of future economic conditions and company engaged in dairy business (essential services), the management expects to recover the carrying amount of the assets, however the management will and continue to closely monitor any material changes to future economic conditions.
+The outbreak of Covid-19 pandemic has caused significant disturbance and slowdown of economic activities globally.
+The lockdowns ordered by most of the State Government have resulted in slowdown in economic activities and also the business operations of the Company in terms of sales and production.
+The management has considered the after effects which have resulted from the pandemic on the generation of revenue, stocks, recoverability of trade receivables and carrying value of the assets.
+Based on the current indicators of future economic conditions and company engaged in dairy business (essential services), the management expects to generate sufficient revenue, recover the receivables and dispose of stocks.
+However, the situation with Covid-19 is still evolving and various preventive measures taken by the Government of India will help the industry/company to come out of its after effects.

+The management is closely monitoring the situation regarding any material changes in future economic conditions.